mainlp/explaind/README.md

 pip install plotly pandas umap_learn
 ```

-To recreate the versions we used for our experiments, you can also install from the requirements file:
+Alternatively, you can also install from the requirements file:

 ```setup
 pip install -r requirements.txt
 ```

+### PyPi installation

 Finally, we also provide a PyPi package, which you can directly install with pip: